 Luckily, you can solve many of those issues with Chrome browser extensions.
 Here are some of my favorites to expand and augment the capabilities of Google Drive.

-Note: Before diving into our list of the best Google Chrome extensions for Google Drive, we want to highlight one tool that keeps your Drive organized and clutter-free – Clean Drive!
-Read on to discover why Clean Drive, along with 13 other extensions, can revolutionize your Google Drive experience.
+Note: Before diving into our list of the best Google Chrome extensions for Google Drive, we want to highlight one tool that keeps your Drive organized and clutter-free – Filerev!
+Read on to discover why Filerev, along with 13 other extensions, can revolutionize your Google Drive experience.

 Save to Google Drive 1: